 Hash Validation Packages Targeted by Malicious NPM Packages

-Paul McCarty
+By Paul McCarty

 Last week while researching another related campaign the Safety research team uncovered a bigger, and more sinister, threat campaign targeting some of the most popular NPM hash validation libraries with functioning copycat packages.
 You can read last weeks blog post about the "polymarket-clob" NPM package here.